 Meet the Guy Who Wrote “How to Measure the ROI of Your Content, in 10 Steps.”

-I interviewed Joe Lazauskas on our From Hello to Yes podcast, when he was the CMO of Contently where we spoke about an article that he wrote, How to Measure the ROI of Your Content, in 10 Steps.
+I spoke to Joe Lazauskas, when he was the CMO of Contently where we spoke about an article that he wrote, How to Measure the ROI of Your Content, in 10 Steps.

 The article can help any marketer who is embarking on the Content Marketing ROI Journey – or any C-suite exec who wants to get a glimpse at what a really solid ROI plan for content marketing could look like.